-Windows Update has made downloading and installing system and application updates a lot easier.
-And when Windows Update gets errors or doesn’t work as it should, you can use Microsoft’s Media Creation Tool to download the updates directly.
-This tool allows users to create a Windows 10 installation thumb drive or download an .ISO file containing all the updates.
-You can then burn the ISO file to a DVD and use it to install Windows 10 on another computer.
+The Media Creation Tool is a useful alternative for downloading and installing system and application updates when Windows Update encounters errors.
+It allows users to create a Windows 10/11 installation thumb drive or download an .ISO file containing all the updates, which can be burned to a DVD and used to install Windows 10/11 on another computer.

 What Is the Media Creation Tool?